-We often have a laundry list of items we want others to give to us and less often ask ourselves what we bring to the relationship.
-To keep your partner and your relationship happy, we need to be the kind of person who has the qualities we have on our laundry list.
+We often have a laundry list of items we want others to give to us.
+Far less often do we ask ourselves what we bring to the relationship.
+To keep your partner and your relationship happy, you need to be the kind of person who has the qualities you want in your partner.
 Change yourself first and stop expecting your partner to give to you what you don’t give to them.

-Here are six strategies for giving and nurturing your intimate relationship:
+Here are six strategies for giving and nurturing your relationship:

-We need to communicate clearly to our intimate partner the feeling that “I’ve got your back no matter what”.
+You need to communicate clearly to your intimate partner the feeling “I’ve got your back no matter what”.
 Differences and disappointments will happen, that’s life.
-And we need to discuss them with compassion and loving-kindness as much as possible.
-Make respect for your partner be the valued standard that you uphold at all times.
+So you need to learn to discuss your differences with compassion and kindness wherever possible.
+Make respect for your partner be the value and standard that you uphold at all times.

 Total and gentle honesty and transparency are required for this type of closeness.
-We must not be afraid to be ourselves and share ourselves, no matter how difficult the subject or issue.
+You must not be afraid to be yourself and share yourself, no matter how difficult the subject or issue.
 Do not people-please, as you’ll be selling yourself out.
-Total commitment to reality and honesty supports the integrity of your relationship.
-We need to be open and willing to share, listen and understand.
-With that focus, we’ll always keep learning and growing.
-We will live a full relational life and love fearlessly.
+Total commitment to reality, honesty and kindness supports the integrity of your relationship. you need to be open and willing to share, listen and understand.
+With that focus, you’ll always keep learning and growing.
+You will live a full relational life and love fearlessly.

-Sometimes, because we feel so close, we think that our intimate partner can read our heart and doesn’t need words to confirm what we feel.
+Sometimes, because you feel so close, you think that our intimate partner can read your heart and doesn’t need words to confirm what you feel.
 Words are necessary!
-Whether it’s saying how important they are in your life or just telling them how you saw something that they’d love and wishing they’d been there with you.
+Whether it’s saying how important they are in your life or just telling them how you saw something that they’d love and wished they’d been there with you.
 Make a conscious choice to actively show appreciation.
 Find things to appreciate in each other for the purpose of enhancing the good feelings and connection between you.
-Be sure it’s a genuine and honest appreciation, something we truly do see, value and appreciate.
+Be sure it’s a genuine and honest appreciation, something you truly do see, value and appreciate.

 A stimulating, fun, meaningful, and yet considerate, connected and well-meaning sex life is at the heart of many intimate relationships.
 Combine sex with love.
-As our relationship years go by, we need to remain willing to do whatever it takes to grow and expand, to keep satisfaction, sex and romance alive and thriving.
-We do this knowing that it keeps our love connection strong.
+As your relationship years go by, you need to remain willing to do whatever it takes to grow and expand, to keep satisfaction, sex and romance alive and thriving.
+You do this knowing that it keeps your love connection strong.

-There is much concrete, scientific advice about how to have the best relationship and the best sex of your life, no matter how old you are or how old your relationship is.
-Because the hormone-related drive for sex decreases with busy-ness and age, having sex requires more planning, creativity and open discussion that comes from loving, authentic relationship.
+There is much concrete, scientific advice about how to use strategies for giving and nurturing your relationship.
+These can help you have the best relationship and the best sex of your life, no matter how old you are or how old your relationship is.
+Because the hormone-related drive for sex decreases with busy-ness and age, having sex in a mature relationship requires more planning, creativity and open discussion that comes from a loving, authentic relationship.